Bill Clinton returns to DNC to tear into Trump before the introduction of Tim Walz, Harris' VP pick

 Democrats recognized the hostages still being held by Hamas after its Oct.
 7 attack on Israel in which 1,200 people were killed.
 Jon and Rachel Goldberg-Polin brought some in the arena to tears as they paid tribute to their son Hersh, who was abducted in the attack.

 Freeing hostages “is not a political issue.
-It is a humanitarian issue,” Jon Polin said, adding that “in a competition of pain there are no winners.”
+It is a humanitarian issue,” Jon Goldberg-Polin said, adding that “in a competition of pain there are no winners.”

 The Israel-Hamas war has split the Democratic base, with pro-Palestinian protesters demonstrating outside the United Center and several speakers this week acknowledging civilian deaths in the Israeli offensive in Gaza.
 More than 40,000 people have died in Gaza, according to local health authorities.